napframework/nap-docs/app/manual/09_project_management.md

 target_architecture(ARCH)

 # Define libfoo directory
-# Note: it's better to use find_path() instead of defining it directly.
+# Note: it's better to use find_path() instead of defining it like this.
 set(FOO_DIR ${NAP_ROOT}/modules/napMyFirstModule/thirdparty/libfoo)

 # Setup paths using library directory